How to Contest a Will After Probate in California

 So, if the court has already signed off, why would you need to contest a will?
 The need usually arises when new, critical information comes to light after the fact.
 Perhaps you’ve discovered evidence suggesting the will was a forgery or that a loved one was pressured into signing it against their true wishes—a situation known as undue influence.
 Other valid reasons include discovering that the person lacked the mental capacity to create a will or finding a more recent, valid will that was previously unknown.
 If you suspect fraud or believe something improper happened during the trust administration, you need to act fast.
 These are serious allegations, and the clock is ticking to bring them before the court.

-What Are Valid Reasons to Contest a Will?
+What Are Valid Grounds to Contest a Will?

 It’s a common misconception that you can challenge a will simply because you feel the outcome is unfair or you were left out.
 While the emotional sting of a loved one’s final wishes can be profound, California courts require specific legal grounds to invalidate a will.
 Your personal feelings or disagreements, however justified, are not enough to start a legal challenge.
 The person contesting the will has the burden of proving that it is invalid for one of several legally recognized reasons.